 Another must-see Labor Day event, the Taste of Hudson features affordable samples from 20 area restaurants as well as live music and kids activities.
 Held in downtown Hudson, Ohio, the event began in 2004 and features a beer and wine garden for adults plus a classic car show.
 The Western Reserve Antiques Show is located just up the street from this festival, which means you could easily spend part of the weekend at the show before finishing out the holiday at the Taste of Hudson.

 Presented by LOCAL 4 Music Fund, The North Shore AFL-CIO Labor Day Festival at the James Day Park in Parma is a free one-day event that pays tribute to the working people of the United States.
-The festivities will include live music, a building trades softball tournament, union vendor tents, and of course, food for attendees.
-There will also be fun for the younger crowd, such as clowns, balloons, and other activities
+The festivities include live music, a building trades softball tournament, union vendor tents, and of course, food for attendees.
+There's also fun for the younger crowd, such as clowns, balloons, and other activities.

 If you are looking to have some fun hunting for unique items at a nice price, and don't mind crowds of over 30,000 people, check out the more than 1,000 outdoor vendors sharing their wares at the Hartville MarketPlace & Flea Market.
 Said to be the largest outdoor and indoor flea market in the country, it's worth a visit, whether you seek some fresh tomatoes and apples or a collectible for your home.

 About 25 minutes from Cleveland in Kirtland, your family will discover FarmPark, a science and cultural center representing agriculture and farming.
 Their three-acre corn maze, included with the price of FarmPark admission, is a great activity for the little ones, and is typically open August through October, depending on the weather.
 Near the entrance to the maze, look for a play area and photo cutouts.